ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 With rape though, as we have seen above, it is impossible for two people to perform it at the same time.
 One must always be the rapist, and the other always the victim.

 On the other hand, if I say that “liking jazz” is an APA, then I immediately run into a logical impossibility.
-Remember, APAs are non-coercive rules that can be rationally applied to both parties simultaneously – the correct formulation for “liking jazz” is: “subjective preferences are universally preferable.”
+Remember, APAs are non-coercive rules that can be rationally applied to both parties simultaneously – the correct formulation for “liking jazz” is: “subjective preferences are universally preferable”.

 Not only is this a rank contradiction in terms of syntax, but it also immediately fails the test of UPB.
 If I prefer jazz to all other forms of music, but you prefer classical music to all other forms, and if personal preferences are universally preferable, then you should prefer jazz because I do, and I should prefer classical because you do.
 This, of course, is impossible, because it would require that we both *simultaneously prefer both jazz and classical above all other forms of music*.
 You must switch your preference to jazz, because of my preference – but I must at the same time switch my preference to classical, because of your preference.
 This is like saying that you must both throw and catch the same baseball at exactly the same moment – a logical and physical impossibility.